Skip to content ↓

 The Finance and Resources Committee.
 Terms of Reference

-The three main functions of the Governing Body are to:
+The core functions of the Governing Body include, but are not limited to, ensuring:

 We recognise the following as the fourth core function of governance: